AdobeDocs/analytics.en/help/components/cda/field-based-stitching.md

 >Failure to meet all prerequisites can result in the inability to enable Cross-Device Analytics or poor results when stitching data.

 * All prerequisites listed on the [overview page](overview.md).
 * Your implementation must set a prop or eVar that uniquely identifies an individual whenever possible, such as when a user logs in or opens an email.
-This requirement applies to all platforms, including mobile apps if used.
-Avoid assigning a default value to the prop or eVar.
+This requirement applies to all platforms, including mobile apps if used.<br/>Avoid assigning a default value to this prop or eVar.
+When 2,000 or more different devices are assigned the same default value, the person will be added to a 'bad person' list and these events will be dropped from the CDA enabled virtual report suite, resulting in erroneous analysis.
 * Communicate the desired identifying variable to your Adobe Account Team when provisioned for Field-based stitching.

 ## Limitations specific to field-based stitching